jckmo/ER-Backup-Manager/README.md

 ### File Structure:
   - Inside `C:\Users\User\AppData\Roaming\EldenRing` create a folder called `EldenRingBackup`.
-  - Inside of that new folder, create a folder called `misc`.
+  - Inside of that new folder, create a folder called `misc`
-  - and inside of that a folder called `HOLD`.
+  - & inside of that a folder called `HOLD`
-  - and inside of that a folder called `0`.
+  - & inside of that a folder called `0`.

   - For each save file, create a folder with your level and COPY/PASTE `ER0000.sl2` from `C:\Users\User\AppData\Roaming\EldenRing\{LONG_STRING_OF_NUMBERS}` inside of it.